Nadunisi Naaygal: Production

-Reception
+Release and reception

-Sify rated the film as "above average", citing that "Don't go expecting a typical Gautham romantic film laced with peppy songs, be prepared to try out something new and experimental."
-Further he stated that the film "is definitely not for the family audiences", while criticising that "there are too many loopholes in the story, raising doubts about logic".
+Nadunisi Naaygal was released on 18 February 2011.
+Sify rated the film "above average", citing that "Don't go expecting a typical Gautham romantic film laced with peppy songs, be prepared to try out something new and experimental."
+The critic added that the film "is definitely not for the family audiences", while criticising that "there are too many loopholes in the story, raising doubts about logic".
 IANS gave the film 2.5 out of 5, while describing the film as an "unimpressive show by star director Menon, as it is neither convincing nor appealing, despite having some engrossing moments".
 Rediff.com's Pavithra Srinivasan, too, gave the film 2.5 out of 5, citing that the film "has a serious premise and is pretty realistic.
 But if you've watched any kind of Hollywood thriller at all, then the appeal is lost".

 N. Venkateswaran of The Times of India wrote that "in his earlier movies [...]
 Gautham Menon had pushed the envelope when it came to presentation and themes, but in Nadunisi Naaygal he takes it a bit too far.
 Best, let the sleeping dogs lie", giving it 2 out of 5.
 Siddhartha of Silentcritics.com in his review wrote that it was not worth the money and time.
 Gautaman Bhaskaran of Hindustan Times wrote, "It is sad that Nadunisi Naaygal with a storyline powerful enough to deeply disturb a viewer (the horror gets into your bones) and with characters so finely fleshed out totters because of a shoddily penned script".
 The New Indian Express wrote, "The film begins promisingly and maintains an interesting pace in the earlier scenes and the key strength is Manoj Paramahamsa's cinematography [...]
 On the flip side, it's a predictable scenario, as the twists and turns go on the expected lines.
 Most importantly, it misses out the fear and thrill quotients, so essential to a movie of this genre".